reynier0611/reynier0611.github.io/sql.md

 SELECT * FROM table WHERE first_name LIKE 'J%' AND last_name NOT LIKE 'S%'
 ```

-- THE ILIKE operator is just like the LIKE operator, but LIKE is case sensitive and ILIKE is case insensitive.
+- The ILIKE operator is just like the LIKE operator, but LIKE is case sensitive and ILIKE is case insensitive.

 ### GROUP BY